CHerSun/OTLoV/README.md

 ## Why use it?

 Diagnostic logs keep growing in size.
 Now, logs of >100 MB of plain text for a single incident are common.
 That's more than the full Bible.
-Searching for a problem there is painful and time-consuming.
+Looking for a problem there is painful and time-consuming.
 Search & knowledge helps, but it's still too easy to miss things or get an incomplete picture.
 It's like searching for a needle in a haystack.
 That's why questions like: when, what exactly has happened, what have you seen, etc. - are common in troubleshooting.

 OTLoV allows you to change that.
 You can get an immediate picture of the current state, extract diagnostic or configuration (inventory) data, and more.